smartadserver/smart-mediation-adapters-ios/Ogury/README.md

 For that integration to work properly, it is mandatory that the SASBannerView component be resized according to the size of the banner ad received.

 See https://documentation.smartadserver.com/displaySDK/ios/integration/banner.html#adviewresize for more information on how to adapt banner size.

+## Known issues

+### Thumbnail viewability
+As Ogury Thumbnail format has no counterpart in Smart Display SDK, the viewability can not be correctly computed.
+Therefore, the viewcount pixel is missing for this format.